The importance and uses of polyesters

 The polyester is the choice of fiber and fabric for many industries.
 It can be applied to many useful purposes, they are very important polymers, Where they are used in clothing, the food, the packaging, the plastic water bottles, and the carbonated soft drinks bottles.

 The polyester as the thermoplastics may change shape after the application of heat, While combustible at high temperatures, They tend to shrink away from the flames and self-extinguish upon ignition.

-The polyester can also be made into thin films which can be used in the food packaging , the audio and video tapes , the electrical insulation and X-ray films .
+The polyester can also be made into thin films that can be used in the food packaging, the audio and videotapes, the electrical insulation and X-ray films.

-The polyesters are widely used as a finish on high-quality wood products such as the guitars , the pianos and the vehicle interiors , The industrial polyester fibers are used in the yarns and the ropes that are used in the tyre reinforcements , the fabrics for conveyor belts , the safety belts , the coated fabrics and the plastic reinforcements with high-energy absorption .
+The polyesters are widely used as a finish on high-quality wood products such as the guitars, the pianos, and the vehicle interiors, The industrial polyester fibers are used in the yarns and the ropes that are used in Tyre reinforcements, fabrics for conveyor belts, safety belts, coated fabrics and plastic reinforcements with high-energy absorption.

 Characteristics of Polyester Fiber

 The polyester fiber is strong, it is resistant to stretching and shrinking, it is resistant to the most chemicals, It is easily washed and it has quick drying.

 It is crisp and resilient when wet or dry, It has wrinkle-resistant, it has mildew resistant, it has abrasion-resistant, and it retains heat-set pleats and crease.